learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 We've been introduced to the concept of test driven development and reading and understanding RSpec tests before.

-Everytime you run `learn` to run a lab's tests, you are running an RSpec test suite - that's how we build labs on Learn.
+Every time you run `learn` to run a lab's tests, you are running an RSpec test suite - that's how we build labs on Learn.

 You've been reading these tests for a while now, but TDD is a big topic and we're going to take a closer look at it here.

 You're still not being asked to write your own tests.
 We're simply aiming to understand the purpose of tests, a bit on the philosophy behind them and a bit more on how to read RSpec tests better.

-Remember, when we refer to RSpec or `rspec`, that is equivelent to a Learn test file in `spec` and running the `learn` or `learn test` command.
+Remember, when we refer to RSpec or `rspec`, that is equivalent to a Learn test file in `spec` and running the `learn` or `learn test` command.

 You must have the `learn-co` gem installed.
 If you setup your environment through Learn and have used the `learn` command before (very likely if you've made it this far), you are totally fine.
 Run `learn` now to confirm.
 If you're having trouble or aren't sure, ask a question on Learn!